ZLKong/Awesome-Collection-Token-Reduction/README.md

 👀 If you found any **errors** or **missing papers**, please don't hesitate to **open an issue** or **pull request**.
 We invite your participation in advancing this field.

 ## 📜 Citation
-If you find our work useful for your project, please consider citing our paper.
+If you find our work useful for your project, please consider citing our paper and starring this repo.
 ```
 @article{kong2025token,
   title={Token Reduction Should Go Beyond Efficiency in Generative Models--From Vision, Language to Multimodality},